lwade/euca-wiki/Openshift-on-Eucalyptus.md

 ### Configure ansible hosts

-Edit the ansible hosts file (/etc/ansible/hosts) on the instance to add broker and node information like this
+Edit the ansible hosts file (/etc/ansible/hosts) on to add broker and node information

 ```
 [brokers]